huzeifah-m/PBI-Pro-License-Automated-Control/README.md

  ![groupid](https://user-images.githubusercontent.com/99490720/220701695-dc29d19f-45bc-4926-9ebe-5d1bde5f7def.png)

- •	Add condition to Check the ID to see if the user is already a member.
-Use the "does not contain" option in this case.

- •	Check the ID to see if the user belongs to the group.
+ •	Add a 'Condition', we input the 'value' from the previous step and check whether the desired group ID is contained in the result.

  ![](https://github.com/huzeifah-m/PBI-Pro-License-Automated-Control/blob/main/Images/Check%20group%20membership%20and%20condition%202.gif) ***A lot of time is wasted scrolling and searching for the triggers, but then Azure AD is selected so there was no need to scroll.
 Please redo reducing time wasted***

- •	Add the user to the group if they are not already a member by providing their user ID and the same group ID.
+ •	In the 'Yes' case where the user is not part of the group, we can dynamically add them to the group using the Azure AD 'Add user to group' action.
+We use the specified group ID and the dynamic User ID connector as inputs for this action.

  •	Using some form variables, send the user a confirmation email confirming their application has been approved and a licence has been issued.